 Variations to try

-While this soup is wonderful as written (or I would not have written it!), you might want to try a few other variations of the recipe.
+While this soup is wonderful as written (or I would not have written it!), you might want to try a few other variations.
 Here are some ideas.

 - Sweet potatoes.
-Sweet potatoes are a great pairing for chorizo and would add a few extra vitamins to mix as well.
+Sweet potatoes are a great pairing for sausage and would add a few extra vitamins to mix as well.

 - Beans.
-Cannellini beans or chickpeas make the soup more stew-like, add more protein to the mix, and are a great winter variation.
+Cannellini beans or chickpeas make it more stew-like, add more protein to the mix, and are a great winter variation.

 - Cilantro.
 Give the soup a more Mexican vibe by switching out the parsley.